danlorb/hassio-addons/dns/DOCS.md

 Technitium DNS Server is an open source authoritative as well as recursive DNS server that can be used for self hosting a Dns/Dhcp Server for privacy & security.
 It works out-of-the-box with no or minimal configuration and provides a user friendly web console accessible using any modern web browser.
 For more information, please see [Technitium DNS][dns].

+## Prerequesites

+Before you can install/update this AddOn, change DNS Setting of your Home Assistant Installation to a DNS Server Installation in your Network, which is reachable in your Network, for example `8.8.8.8` (Google DNS Server).
+After you have updated the AddOn change DNS Server Setting of your Home Assistant Installation to IP Adresses of this AddOn.
+This could be found in the Output of your Protocol.

 ## Installation

 The installation of this add-on is pretty straightforward and not different in